keytiles/lib-sets-golang/README.md

 # lib-sets-golang

-Implementation of Set data structure and a few useful methods
+Slim implementation of Set data structure and a few useful methods.

+With
+ * Zero dependencies
+ * Compile time type safety

+Bringing
+ * ktsets.Set which
+    * Works for any Comparable type
+    * Avoids using pointers to operate on (call) stack and do not push load to GC

 # How to use